seed-rs/seed-rs.org/crate/guides/0.6.0/routing.md

 )
 ```

-When a page is loaded or browser naviation occurs (eg back button), Seed uses the `routes`
+When a page is loaded or browser navigation occurs (eg back button), Seed uses the `routes`
 func you provided to determine which message to call.

 Notice how we keep ChangePage and RoutePage separate in our example.
 Do not
-call `push_route` from one of these messages, or you'll end up with recusions/unwanted behavior:
+call `push_route` from one of these messages, or you'll end up with recursions/unwanted behavior:
  `ChangePage` in our example performs
 the action associated with routing, while `RoutePage` updates our route history, then
 recursively calls `ChangePage`.
 If you were to attempt this in the same message, each